Neradoc/discotool/README.md

 #### Commands

--	**`list`**: lists all the boards that have been detected, with name, manufacturer, serial number.
-Lists the serial ports and file volumes, identifying circuitpython code files present, as well as CPY version.
+-	**`list`**: lists the selected boards, with name, manufacturer, serial number.
+Lists the serial ports and file volumes.
+If the `--info` option was given, identifies circuitpython code files present, as well as CPY version.
+On windows the name of the drive is listed in addition to the drive letter.
 -	**`repl`**: connect to the REPL of the selected boards using the tool specified, screen by default, choosing the first serial port found if there is more than one.
 -	**`eject`**: eject all selected board drives, or all found if no filter given.
 (MacOS only for now)
 -	**`backup <destination dir> [<sub dir>]`**: copy the content of the selected boards drives into the destination dir or the optional sub dir (that will be created for you).
 Each board is put in a directory with its name and serial number.